realA10001986/TFC-Switch/README.md

 While for the cars shown later in the series and the one now in the Petersen Museum, they apparently used a Radio Shack 270-274, the box shown in the beginning of Part I looks a bit different.
 It seems to have a bare metal surface on the front, and the upper part of the enclosure appears to be in line with the sides.
 Also, the Radio Shack version is unavailable.

+[CircuitSetup](https://circuitsetup.us/product/tfc-drive-switch-aluminum-enclosure/) offers pre-cut/drilled boxes now.

-I used a Teko model 384, which is approx. 7mm shorter and 7mm lower than the Radio Shack one.
+When I build my switch, those weren't available.
+So I used a Teko model 384, which is approx. 7mm shorter and 7mm lower than the Radio Shack one.
 - https://www.reichelt.at/us/en/aluminium-housing-203x160x70-mm-teko-384-p21197.html?r=1
 - https://www.teko.it/uploads/manuali/pdf/384.pdf
 - https://www.soselectronic.com/en/products/teko/384-18-298999
 - https://www.anteipaolucci.it/contenitori-metallici/contenitore-in-alluminio-203x160x695mm-teko-384-7838.html#

-Update: [CircuitSetup](https://circuitsetup.us/product/tfc-drive-switch-aluminum-enclosure/) offers pre-cut/drilled boxes.

 ### Dayton Switch